 - Green leaf lettuce: 1.5 grams of net carbs

 - Asparagus: 2.1 grams of net carbs

-When trying to lose weight you do want to be careful about keto-friendly recipes like zucchini pizza.
-While low in net carbs, these can be relatively high in overall calories.
-This still matters on the ketogenic diet.
+While these are low in net carbs, they can be relatively high in overall calories which still matters on the ketogenic diet.